Do I have OCD? The nitty gritty details with no fluff.

 How is OCD treated?

-Cognitive Behavioral Therapy: In a nutshell, CBT is an umbrella for treatment models that focus on the structured targeting of disordered thoughts, feelings, and behaviors.
-The idea that many CBT therapists espouse is that therapeutic healing comes when we learn to challenge our negative thinking errors and begin to act in accordance with a positive and healthy outlook.
+• Cognitive Behavioral Therapy: In a nutshell, CBT is an umbrella for treatment models that focus on the structured targeting of disordered thoughts, feelings, and behaviors.
+CBT therapists espouse the idea that therapeutic healing ensues when those with OCD learn to challenge negative thinking errors and begin to act in accordance with a positive and healthy outlook.
+This can be a risky approach if done incorrectly.
+While CBT can supplement therapies that directly target OCD by aiding against low motivation for treatment, it’s very important not to use CBT techniques to argue against obsessive thoughts.
+This inadvertently works against OCD treatment by offering reassurance, which can easily become compulsive.

 • Exposure and Response Prevention (ERP)

 The International OCD Foundation has labeled ERP the "gold standard" treatment for OCD.
-In a nutshell, ERP is a behavioral treatment.
-The person with OCD approaches, or exposes themself to, a distressing situation.
+In ERP, the person with OCD approaches distressing situations, gradually, in a manner of increasing intensity.
 Then, they prevent themselves from engaging in any type of compulsion.
 This might look like someone touching a dirty towel that they consider to be contaminated without washing their hands until their anxiety levels reduce by about half.
 ERP is a behavioral therapy treatment and does not care much about labeling the meaning of thoughts.
 Individuals create a fear ladder or hierarchy with lower levels at the bottom and more serious triggers at the top.
 Then gradually, with the help of a therapist they begin to put themselves in situations involving their triggers.

 • Inference-Based Cognitive Behavioral Therapy (I-CBT)